DecentralizedGeo/DecentralizedGeo-hub/docs/ecosystem/astral-api/getting-started.md

 # Getting Started with Astral API

-This guide will help you get started with the Astral Protocol API, a service for accessing location proof attestations from multiple blockchains.
+This guide will help you get started with the [Astral Protocol API](https://github.com/DecentralizedGeo/astral-api){:target="_blank"}, a service for accessing location proof attestations from multiple blockchains.

 ## What is Astral Protocol?